mcytowski/Laplace-GPU-Offload/_episodes/06-data-management.md

 ---
-title: "Step 3: Data management"
+title: "Data management"
-teaching: 20
+teaching: 30
 exercises: 0
 questions:
-- "A quick overview of the Nimbus Interface"
+- "Usage of OpenACC and OpenMP data mapping directives"
 objectives:
-- "Get an overview of the mechanics of using Nimbus"
-- "Learn some key language of cloud computing"
+- "Perform basic profiling of GPU events"
+- "Apply data transfer OpenACC and OpenMP directives to improve the performance of the code"
+- "Understand differences between memory models"
 keypoints:
-- "We use ssh to connect to instances and the nimbus web interface to create and manage instances."
+- "We have successfully and significantly reduced the total number of memory transfers"
+- "We have significantly increased the performance of both GPU implementations"
 ---

-# Step 3: Data management
+# Data management

-> **GOAL** Apply data transfer OpenACC and OpenMP directives to improve the performance of the code.

 Non-optimal memory management (e.g. excessive memory transfers) can heavily impact the performance of any GPU accelerated code.
 Therefore it is very important to understand how memory is being mapped and copied between host and device.